 A few years ago I found myself asking the question (where did my money go?)
-At the time I had a two latte a day Starbucks habit.
+At the time I had a two-latte-a-day Starbucks habit.
 I decided to take them up on the idea of getting a Starbucks prepaid card.
 While I paid for this card with my credit card I knew that it would help me to think about how often I was refilling that card.
 If you’re like me you don’t go through the details of your credit card statement.
 If it seems to fit within your normal range, you just would pay the bill.
 I began to find out that I was refilling this prepaid card more often than I realized.
-I asked myself “why did I enjoy going to Starbucks?”
-I found it was more for camaraderie and experience than it was for the coffee.
-I discovered three ways I could address that need:
+When I asked myself “Why did I enjoy going to Starbucks?”; I found it was more for camaraderie and experience than it was for the coffee.
+There were three ways I could address that need:

-- The first was cut out Starbucks altogether,
+- The first was to cut out Starbucks altogether,

 - Switch to once a day

 - Start getting a coffee instead of a latte.